 Among individuals with gout, those who experienced a cardiovascular event, compared with those who did not experience such an event, had significantly higher odds of a recent gout flare in the preceding days.
 These findings suggest gout flares are associated with a transient increase in cardiovascular events following the flare.
 INTRODUCTION Cardiovascular disease is a leading cause of mortality and accounted for 19 million deaths globally in the year 2019 [1].
 In addition to traditional cardiovascular risk factors, inflammation is an important risk-factor for cardiovascular diseases [2].
 Gout is a common inflammatory condition that affected approximately 4% of the USA general population in 2016 and is particularly prevalent in older age groups [3,4].
 Gout is characterized by recurrent episodes of acute inflammatory arthritis [5].
 Patients with gout have higher rates of cardiovascular diseases, independent of traditional cardiovascular risk-factors [6–9].

 Gout is characterized by low-grade inflammation with elevated concentration of pro-inflammatory cytokines and reactive oxygen species, formation of neutrophil extracellular traps, endothelial dysfunction and platelet hyperactivity that may precipitate atherothrombosis [10].
 Gout flares are characterized by inflammation due to activation of the NALP-3 inflammasome.
-In a randomized clinical trial, blocking the NALP-3 inflammasome prevented recurrent cardiovascular events in a clinical trial [10,11].
+In a randomized clinical trial, blocking the NALP-3 inflammasome prevented recurrent cardiovascular events [10,11].
 Therefore, this study assessed whether gout flares were associated with a transient increase in rates of cardiovascular events (i.e., acute myocardial infarction and stroke).

 METHODS